FoamyGuy/Android_Bluefruit_Playground/readme.md

 * Neopixel Module
     - Animations can sometimes continue some frames after pressing the stop icon.
-    - Need to provide smaller cpb asset and make a layout for mdpi to fix pixel / selector checks alignment
+    - Need to provide smaller cpb asset and make a layout for hdpi to fix pixel / selector checks alignment

-* Buttons Module

-* Tone Module
-    - the speaker symbol should animate - big when keys are pressed, regular when released

 If you run across any trouble please make an issue.